makk4/tpass/docsrc/source/design.rst

 Entry encryption and decryption
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Similar entry decryption function is taking from trezorlib/python/tools/
+Similar entry decryption function is taking from **trezorlib/python/tools/pwd_ready.py**
-pwd_ready.py -> decryptEntryValue, the shown encrytion function is implemented
+-> **decryptEntryValue**, the shown encrytion function is implemented by tpass.
-by tpass.

 .. code-block:: python